-Open-Closed Campus
+Open-Closed Campus - Lunch

-All students are required to remain on campus during the school day, except for students that have parent permission slips in the office allowing them to walk home for lunch or be picked up by one of their parents.
+All PK-9th grade students are required to remain on campus during the school day, except for students that have parent permission slips in the office allowing them to walk home for lunch or be picked up by one of their parents.
+Tenth (10th) through 12th grade students have an open campus during lunch.